 Summer Day in the Vieux Carre History Camp at the French Quarter Visitor Center in New Orleans- Campers will explore New Orleans history through museum visits, a steamboat cruise, a carriage ride, and hands-on activities.
 The center is located at 419 Decatur Street in New Orleans.
-Registration begins Tuesday, April 22; camp applications will be posted here soon.
+Registration is now underway; click here for a camp application.
 For more information call 504-589-3882 ext.
 134.

 Junior Ranger/Science & Stewardship Camps at the Barataria Preserve in Marrero - Campers 6-11 can become Junior Rangers while exploring south Louisiana's nature, culture, and history through games, hikes, hands-on activities, experiments, crafts, music, and more.
 Science & Stewardship Camp for campers ages 12-14 will work on more advanced science projects, assist park rangers and scientists with marsh and swamp restoration, and design their own service projects to complete during camp.
-Registration for all camps begins at 9:30 a.m. on Saturday, March 29; mail or deliver application and payment to the Barataria Preserve Visitor Center, 6588 Barataria Blvd., Marrero 70072.
+Registration for all camps is now underway; mail or deliver application and payment to the Barataria Preserve Visitor Center, 6588 Barataria Blvd., Marrero 70072.
 Applications for Junior Ranger Camps (ages 6-8 or 9-11) are here; applications for Science and Stewardship Camp (ages 12-14) are here.
 Applications are also available at the preserve visitor center.
 Camps are presented in partnership with the Barataria-Terrbonne National Estuary Program.
 For more information, call 504-689-3690 ext.
 10.

 Cultural Camp at the Acadian Cultural Center in Lafayette - Through hands-on activities, demonstrations, and programs by master artisans, campers will make old-time toys, take a boat tour of Bayou Vermilion, make coiled clay pots as the American Indians did, explore folklore through storytelling, learn about the Louisiana black bear, experience Cajun and zydeco music, investigate the rich and varied cultures of south Louisiana, become a Junior Ranger, and more!
 Camp registration is now underway and is limited to 24 campers per session on a first-come, first-served basis.
 Camper registration is not guaranteed until application and fee are received at the center (501 Fisher Road in Lafayette).
 Click here for an application or call 337-232-0789 ext.
 201.